MicrosoftDocs/sql-docs/docs/azure-data-studio/download-azure-data-studio.md

 ## Get Azure Data Studio for Windows

-This release of [!INCLUDE[name-sos](../includes/name-sos-short.md)] includes a standard Windows installer experience, and a .zip file.
+This release of [!INCLUDE[name-sos](../includes/name-sos-short.md)] includes a standard Windows Installer experience, and a .zip file.

-The *user installer* is recommended because it does not require administrator privileges, which simplifies both installs and upgrades.
+The *user installer* is recommended because it does not require administrator privileges, which simplify both installs and upgrades.
 The user installer does not require Administrator privileges as the location is under your user Local AppData (LOCALAPPDATA) folder.
 The user installer also provides a smoother background update experience.
 For more information, see [User setup for Windows](https://code.visualstudio.com/updates/v1_26#_user-setup-for-windows).

 **User Installer** (recommended)